United Parcel Service: fundamental analysis and UPS share price forecast for 2026

-This article examines United Parcel Service, Inc., outlines the sources of its revenue, reviews UPS’s performance in Q1 and Q2 FY2025, and sets out expectations for calendar 2025.
-It also provides a technical analysis of UPS shares, forming the basis for a UPS stock forecast for 2025.
+This article examines United Parcel Service, Inc., outlines the sources of its revenue, summarises UPS’s performance for Q1, Q2, and Q3 of the 2025 financial year, and presents expectations for the upcoming quarter.
+It also includes a technical analysis of UPS shares, on the basis of which a forecast for UPS shares for the 2026 calendar year is developed.

 About United Parcel Service, Inc.